 Carried by a motorcade of tuk-tuks through the dark, dusty streets of Delhi looking for a hotel room.
 Like we were caught up in a surreal Nativity Story interpretation.
 Arriving in Delhi was our backpacking baptism of fire.
 THIS was the adventure we wanted… wasn’t it?

 Our drivers did their best to help us.
 Concerned faces, animated conversations suggested our predicament was serious.
 We reassured each other with nervous smiles.

 From the lobby of yet another unpromising looking hotel, we were beckoned enthusiastically.
-Finally, we had a room.
+Finally, a room.
 I don’t recall if we hugged the tuk-tuk drivers.
 We should have.
 Without their kindness, arriving in Delhi could have been calamitous.

 We were in no position to be fussy, but the room was grotty.
 The door wouldn’t lock properly.